tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-linux.md

 ## Standard build environments

 **Note:** The following information is provided for reference purposes.
-It should be possible to build and run LiveCode on any modern Linux desktop distribution.
+It should be possible to build and run on any modern Linux desktop distribution.

-The x86-64 and x86 Linux build environments used for compiling LiveCode are based on Debian Wheezy.
+The x86-64 and x86 Linux build environments used for compiling are based on Debian Wheezy.

 The following additional packages should be installed before building: